Dementia Population Projections

-The map on the left shows the percent of each counties population projected to be age 65 and older in the year 2015.
+The map above shows the percent of each counties population projected to be age 65 and older in the year 2015.

 The percentages of individuals age 65 and older will change dramatically across the state.